Athenodorus Cananites: Life

 Athenodorus was born in Canana, near Tarsus (in modern-day Turkey); his father was Sandon.
 He was a student of Posidonius of Rhodes, and the teacher of Octavian (the future Caesar Augustus) at Apollonia.
 He was a personal friend of Strabo, from whom we derive some knowledge of his life.

 In 44 BC, he seems to have followed Octavian to Rome and continued mentoring him there.
 He is reputed there to have openly rebuked the Emperor, and to have instructed him to recite the alphabet before reacting in anger.
-Later, Athenodorus returned to Tarsus, where he was instrumental in expelling the government of Boëthus and drafting a new constitution for the city, the result of which was a pro-Roman oligarchy.
+Later, Athenodorus returned to Tarsus, where he was instrumental in expelling the government of Boethus of Cilicia and drafting a new constitution for the city, the result of which was a pro-Roman oligarchy.

 Athenodorus is also written of by Pliny the Younger, who tells us of Athenodorus' renting of a haunted house in Athens.
 Athenodorus was wary because the house was exceptionally cheap for its size.
 When Athenodorus was writing a book of philosophy, late at night, a ghost is said to have come to him.
-The ghost, who was bound with chains, beckoned Athenodorus to follow him, but was allegedly indicated by Athenodorus to wait.
+The ghost, who was bound with chains and leg irons, beckoned Athenodorus to follow him, but was allegedly indicated by Athenodorus to wait.
 After he finished his writing, the ghost led him to a courtyard, and suddenly vanished.
 Athenodorus marked the spot, and the next day, with the permission of the city magistrates, he dug up the earth from that spot, where he found the skeleton of an old man, bound with chains.
 After the skeleton was given a proper burial with full honours, the ghost was said to have never haunted that house again.
+The legend corresponds to Aarne-Thompson-Uther tale type 326A, "Soul Released from Torment."